josephakpro/Top-5-European-Leagues-Football/README.md

 * **Injury Crises:** Measure how the loss of key personnel forces structural changes to a team's build-up or defensive solidity.

 * **Transfer Window Impact:** Analyze how mid-season signings or departures alter a team's identity and overall performance trajectory.

+* **European Top 5 Leagues Expansion:** Scale the pipeline across Europe's Top 5 leagues simultaneously, fitting a single global PCA model to place all 90+ clubs and apply league-based hue mapping to evaluate whether modern football has completely homogenized playstyles or if distinct domestic cultural identities still dominates.